BettermentLabs/READ-Expanded-Corpora-Generation/README.md

  - Word broken down into phonemes (component sounds)
  - Use indices [?] (where word was used — à la Strong's Concordance Numbers)
  - Words occurring before & after word:
-	 - two words before, two words after
+	 - two words before, two words after (and frequency of occurrences)
-	 - count all end-of-sentence punctuation as a word (i.e. period "."; exclamation point "!"; question mark "?" or othe
+	 - count all end-of-sentence punctuation as a word (i.e. period "."; exclamation point "!"; question mark "?" or others, depending on language)

 **verbal only will be added later*